dft render¶

-Render a face to SVG, HTML, PNG, PDF, JSON, YAML, or terminal output.
+Render a dashboard to SVG, HTML, PNG, PDF, JSON, YAML, or terminal output.

 Use "-" as the FACE argument to read YAML from stdin — useful for AI agents and shell pipelines that don't want to write a temp file.